DevEsteves/Data-Structure-Java/Readme.md

 # Repository for Data Structures using Java

-Learning to use Data Structures with Java, taught by Digital Innovation One
+Learning to use Data Structures with Java, taught by [Digital Innovation One](http://digitalinnovation.one).

 This repository contains code examples for data structures using Java